 WHAT YOU’LL BE DOING:

-Reporting to the Xerces Society Senior Pollinator Conservation Specialist (California Region) and in collaboration with the USDA Natural Resources Conservation Service (NRCS), the California Monarch Butterfly Conservation Planner will provide conservation planning, technical support and training to farmers, ranchers, NRCS field office planners and partners with a focus on California’s Central Coast and Coastal Foothill regions.
-Conservation work will focus on the planting or management of breeding habitat for monarch butterflies, as well as other pollinators and beneficial insects that help control agricultural pests.
+Reporting to the Xerces Society Senior Pollinator Conservation Specialist (California Region), and in collaboration with the USDA Natural Resources Conservation Service (NRCS), the California Monarch Butterfly Conservation Planner will provide conservation planning, technical support and training to farmers, ranchers, NRCS field office planners and partners with a focus on California’s Central Coast and Coastal Foothill regions.
+Conservation work will focus on the planting or management of breeding habitat for monarch butterflies, as well as other pollinators and beneficial insects that help control crop pests.
 This position will conduct outreach to diverse communities of agricultural land managers and conservation partners to raise awareness about opportunities to receive financial and technical assistance for monarch conservation on working lands.
-The ideal candidate will have experience with Farm Bill conservation programs, will have strong outreach experience, and will be able to develop farm- or ranch-specific restoration or management guidance that addresses multiple goals of monarch butterfly, pollinator, beneficial insect, wildlife, soil, and water conservation.
+The ideal candidate will have experience with Farm Bill conservation programs, will have strong outreach experience, and will be able to develop farm- or ranch-specific conservation planning guidance that addresses multiple goals of monarch butterfly, pollinator, beneficial insect, wildlife, soil, and water conservation.